Chase Fourcade

-Early life and high school
+Early life

 Fourcade was born on December 17, 1997, in Metairie, Louisiana.
 He attended Archbishop Rummel High School in Jefferson Parish, Louisiana, where he played high school football and baseball.
 He was a three-year starter and won two Division I state titles.

 Fourcade was an All-State honorable mention and a First-Team catcher on The New Orleans Advocate's All-Metro Team.

 As a sophomore in 2013, Fourcade led the Raiders to a Division I state championship.

 As a junior in 2014, Fourcade led the school to an 11–1 record and was named to the NOLA.com | The Times-Picayune All-District 9-5A team.
 He threw for 1,652 yards and fourteen touchdowns while also rushing for 513 yards and thirteen touchdowns as the team reached the Division I semifinals.

 As a senior in 2015, Fourcade earned Class 5A All-State honors and a nod for New Orleans All-Metro honorable mention list.
 He was also named as the 2015 Clarion Herald Player of the Year.
 He was rated as a two-star dual threat quarterback.